Explainer video storyboard, animation timeline, and production desk

 Who owns the finished video?

 The intended model is a launch-ready video package for your business.
-Any project-specific licensing, source files, voiceover, stock assets, or special usage terms should be confirmed before production starts.
+Project-specific licensing, source files, voiceover, stock assets, or special usage terms should be confirmed before production starts.